akiym/PPI-Future/README.md

 ## About this Document

-This is the PPI manual.
+This is the PPI::Future manual.
 It describes its reason for existing, its general structure, its use, an overview of the API, and provides a few implementation samples.